Skip to content

 State Persistence and Save/Restore Patterns

-Scope: save/load and PhET-iO state, not the Reset All button
+Scope: save/load, not the Reset All button

 Any "save state now, restore it later" feature: the model's entire mutable state is enumerable as a set of Property values, with nothing important living in a local variable, a closure, or a field that isn't a Property.
 Model-View Separation already asks for this as an architecture rule; this page is about the save/restore consequence of following (or not following) it.